 Environmental Integration Specialist

-MECME has a designated Environmental Integration Specialist who helps incorporate the school's nature-based learning magnet theme throughout every class and sore subjects.
-With Mr. Sean Russell's guidance, teachers introduce ne ideas and concepts to support the school's unique theme.
+MECME has a designated Environmental Integration Specialist who helps incorporate the school's nature-based learning magnet theme throughout every class and core subjects.
+With the ECIS's guidance, teachers introduce new ideas and concepts to support the school's unique theme.